italojsoliveira/italojsoliveira.github.io/_pages/bio.md

 I have always been persistent in chasing my goals.
 However, I have been extremely fortunate to meet incredible and kind people without whom I would not have achieved anything.

+### 2024

+- I obtained a PhD degree in Computer Science from the Free University of Bozen-Bolzano, Italy🇮🇹, researching ontology-driven conceptual modeling applied to the security domain, under the supervision of [Enrico Franconi](https://www.inf.unibz.it/~franconi/), [Giancarlo Guizzardi](https://en.wikipedia.org/wiki/Giancarlo_Guizzardi), and [Tiago Prince Sales](https://people.utwente.nl/t.princesales).

 ### 2023

 - I moved from Italy to Enschede, Netherlands🇳🇱, to work as a Guest Researcher at the _Semantics, Cybersecurity and Services Group_ ([SCS](https://www.utwente.nl/en/eemcs/scs/)) at the University of Twente.